 - Privacy PayPal runs on tight security measures and protects you from submitting your private information.
 You won’t have to enter your full names, plus card and bank details.
 An email address is enough to process payments via PayPal.

 - Buyer protection PayPal gives you extra assurance through its 180-day Buyer Protection Program.
 That means it’ll refund your cash if you’re dealing with a dishonest web host.

-- Convenient Paying via Paypal is admittedly easier and much faster as opposed to credit cards, check, and bank wiring.
+- Convenient Paying via Paypal is admittedly easier and much faster as opposed to other payment options like credit cards, check, and bank wiring.

 Credit Card Payment is Still King

 So, if you’re planning to purchase a hosting package anytime soon, you should consider prioritizing card payment over PayPal.
 It’ll give you a much wider range of options to choose from.

 But, don’t feel restricted.
 Although it’s bound to reduce your options, you can still proceed with PayPal.
 Some of the best hosting companies have no problem accepting PayPal as a form of payment.
 Besides, using PayPal to pay for your hosting service has its perks.

 Notably, SiteGround deserves a mention because although PayPal is not one of its default payment options, the company can make a special arrangement for you.
 Simply submit a request and they’ll give you instructions on how to remit your payment via PayPal.

 That said, remember to review your web host’s payment terms and conditions before committing for the long haul.
 A simple omission or addition here could make a significant difference.